NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 downloaded from the PDS directly, or they can be found in the ``examples/MOC`` directory of your Stereo Pipeline distribution.

-Loading and Calibrating Images using ISIS
+Loading and calibrating images using ISIS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These raw PDS images (``M0100115.imq`` and ``E0201461.imq``) need to be